SEMO-GABD/SEMO-GABD.github.io/schedule.md

 **24 Dec assignment 4:** Graphing.
 Complete Chapter 3 of R4ds.
 Graphs of the iris data sets, perhaps mammal sleep (msleep) from the ggplot data set.

 **26 Dec assignment 5:** Importing Data.
 R4ds Chapters 10 and 11.
 Submit 10 and 11.
+Include how to read files via the internet, not just importing from local files.

 **28 Dec assignment 6:** R4ds Chapter 7